-DISTRICT ENERGY NETWORKS Current Provision Some decentralised energy (source) centres in place (e.g.: Combined Heat and Power unit at K2 Crawley, and Biomass Boiler at Town Centre Library).
+DISTRICT ENERGY NETWORKS Current Provision Some decentralised energy (source) centres in place (e.g. Combined Heat and Power unit at K2 Crawley, and Biomass Boiler at Town Centre Library).
 Planning permission (ref CR/2018/0139/FUL) has been granted for an energy centre containing a gas-fuelled CHP unit as part of the wider Town Hall redevelopment scheme (planning ref CR/2017/0997/OUT).
 The energy centre will provide heat and power to a new civic centre/office building, residential developments on or adjacent to the Town Hall site, and other developments and existing buildings in the Town Centre.
 Evidence Base Low Carbon Energy Infrastructure: Crawley's Level of Involvement (2008) (Energy Centre for Sustainable Communities) Corporate Climate Change Strategy (2008) (Crawley Borough Council) Strategic Design Advice Report - Decentralised Energy Study (2011) (hurleypalmerflatt) West Sussex Energy Study (2013) (AECOM) K2 CHP Detailed Engineering Study (2013) (Ramboll) DCS/024 Cabinet Report - Update on the Sussex Energy Saving Partnership (2013) (Crawley Borough Council) BISEPS Re-Energise: Strategic Energy Opportunities (2018) (West Sussex County Council with Manor Royal Business Improvement District) Manor Royal Heat Network Study (2018) (Ramboll) Crawley Civic Centre DHN Concept Design Report (2018) (Ramboll) Current Findings Significant opportunity for the installation and efficient use of District Energy Networks in specific areas.
 District energy networks are a feasible and viable proposition in Crawley.
 Council has a strategic role to play to ensure networks are implemented.
-Future Studies and Plans Design and Build Tenders for the Town Centre District Heat Network are currently being evaluated and the tender opportunity for the operations, maintenance and billing contractor is to be published later in 2019.
-A detailed heat network feasibility study has been undertaken in Manor Royal, and options for the most effective progression of opportunities is being explored.
-Phasing The Town Hall site Energy Centre is planned for completion during 2020.
+Future Studies and Plans A Design and Build contractor for the Town Centre District Heat Network has been appointed and is currently working on Stage 4 Design which will inform the final DHN design detail.
+The maintenance and billing contract is currently out to tender.
+A detailed heat network feasibility study has been undertaken in Manor Royal, and options for the most effective progression of opportunities are being explored.
+Phasing The Town Hall site Energy Centre is planned for completion during 2021.
+Phase 1 of the network will include the redeveloped Town Hall site, as well as neighbouring residential developments at the adjoining former Boulevard car park site and John Brackpool Court.
 Implementation of Manor Royal pipe network, energy centres and associated works from 2020 (subject to approval).
 Funding K2 leisure centre district energy network will initially be funded by Crawley Borough Council and public sector partners.

 Crawley Borough Council has allocated a capital budget to the Town Centre District Heat Network, which is also being funded from other sources including the national Heat Network Investment Project (HNIP).
 The Manor Royal heat network project is being supported from a range of sources including West Sussex County Council, the Manor Royal Business Improvement District, and EU funding awarded via the BISEPS (Business clusters Integrated Sustainable Energy Packages) initiative.
 Vehicles for coordinating business support for the project are being explored.
-Summary All "heat priority areas" to have district energy networks by the end of the Plan period.
+The connection of new developments to District Energy Networks in Crawley may be secured as part of a development by means of a planning obligation.
+Summary All District Energy Network priority areas to have district energy networks by the end of the Plan period.